microsoft/code-with-engineering-playbook/docs/continuous-integration/dev-sec-ops/evaluate-oss/README.md

 ## Why Evaluate Open Source Software

 Open source software is a critical part of modern software development.
 It is important to evaluate the open source software uses to ensure it meets the needs and is secure.
-Security is not a given with open source software, and furhtermore, what is secure today may not be secure tomorrow so scanning dependencies for known vulnerabilities doesn't always cover all bases.
+Security is not a given with open source software, and furthermore, what is secure today may not be secure tomorrow so scanning dependencies for known vulnerabilities doesn't always cover all bases.
 This is why we need to look for evidence of a strong security posture and a commitment to security from the maintainers of the open source software we use.

 ## Applying Open Source Software Evaluation